LouisLanganay/Workshop-FrontEnd-Epytodo/part 1/SUBJECT.md

-# Creating a new React project with TypeScript
+# Creating a new React project with JavaScript

-In this section, we will create a new React project with TypeScript using the `create-react-app` tool.
+In this section, we will create a new React project with JavaScript using the `create-react-app` tool.
 This tool allows us to quickly set up a new React project with all the necessary configurations and dependencies.

-:arrow_right: Follow the steps described [here](INSTALL%20AND%20SETUP.md#set-up-a-react-project) to create a new React project with TypeScript.
+:arrow_right: Follow the steps described [here](INSTALL%20AND%20SETUP.md#set-up-a-react-project) to create a new React project with JavaScript.

 Once you have set up the project, you can test it by running the development server and opening the application in your web browser.